Which Vitamix to buy? Comparison of models

 Money Is No Object

-The November 2023 Vitamix shopping landscape
+The November 2024 shopping landscape

-If you are looking for the lowest possible price, I recommend choosing between the Recon 5200, the E310, and the Recon A2500.
+If you are looking for the lowest possible price, I recommend choosing between the Recon 5200, the E310, and the Recon E320.
 The most significant difference between these models is the container they come with, so use the following Venn diagram to pick the optimal container for you.
 There are trade-offs between the three container options.
 To put it briefly, “short, narrow, or large capacity: pick 2”: Venn diagram of Vitamix single container trade-offs

 Note to visitors from outside the United States: The model availability described on this page is for the USA (and APO/FPO addresses).
 If you are shopping from Canada, check out my page about Canadian Vitamix models.